lineklemensen/PRJ3/docs/report/07 - Design and implementation/02b - Software implementation.md

 # Software implementation

 ## MotorController

-turn(double degrees)

-The function take a double, degrees, which is the amount of degrees the car has to turn.
+The turn() function is responsible for turning the car.
+The function takes a double, degrees, which is the amount of degrees the car has to turn.
 A positive value results in a counter-clockwise turn, and vice versa.
 As the function is called every time the car reaches a new point, and will sometimes have to keep going straight, the function will return immediately, if the value passed is 0.

 ```cpp
 if(degrees == 0)